Jordan-Scott-Martin/Selection-on-RNs/README.md

 # Selection-on-RNs
-Code for estimating the Bayesian GLMMs described in the manuscript "*Estimating Nonlinear Selection on Behavioral Reaction Norms*" (Martin, 2021).
-A detailed tutorial is available in the "BRN-selection-tutorial.pdf" file.
+R and Stan files accompanying the manuscript "* Estimating (non)linear selection on reaction norms: A general framework for labile traits*" (Martin et al., 2024).
+A detailed starting tutorial for applying the Bayesian mixed effects models proposed in this paper can be found in the "BRN-selection-tutorial.pdf" file.
+Additional tutorials for more complex scenarios are currently being prepared.
+Files are also available to replicate or otherwise expand on the simulation-based calibration and power analyses reported in the paper.
+Please email at jordan.martin@uzh.ch if you'd like further help applying these methods and/or have any additional questions.

-Martin, J. S. (2021, March 19).
-Estimating Nonlinear Selection on Behavioral Reaction Norms. *EcoEvoRxiv* preprint. https://doi.org/10.32942/osf.io/u26tz
+Martin, J. S., Araya-Ajoy, Y., Dingemanse, N. J., Wilson, A. J., & Westneat, D. (2024).
+Estimating (non)linear selection on reaction norms: A general framework for labile traits. *EcoEvoRxiv* preprint. https://doi.org/10.32942/osf.io/u26tz